exc-asia-and-europe/CCO-Samples/README.md

 ### Dating of description texts

 As the dataDate global attribute refers only to the date when information was entered into the record, there is no method of assigning dates to the creation of information being incorporated, such as when a catalogue entry was written by an author.

+### Credit lines

+With some hesitation, credit lines have been incorporated into the RightsSet.